Relevance

 |---|---|---|

-In the mixed mode, we recommend marking all tags with relevance
+In the mixed supervision mode, we recommend handling tags based on their relevance score:

-- 70 and above as accepted by default (opt-out),
+- 70 and above: Mark as accepted by default (opt-out).

 How Relevance is Calculated